 Bonus if you have: a massive, pulsating brain

 Salary Range: $80k-140k per year

 Over the past decade, Data Science has made its way into every field of work and study known to man, and mining is no exception.
-Machine learning can help prospectors identify deposit patterns, data analysis on accidents leads to improvements in mine safety, and, most lucratively, data from equipment sensors can be harvested and modeled to decrease resource losses from the extraction process.
+Importantly, machine learning can help prospectors identify deposit patterns, and data analysis on accidents leads to improvements in mine safety.
+Additionally, data from equipment sensors can be harvested and modeled to decrease resource losses from the extraction process.